 Term debt issuance and maturity profile1 (A$bn)

 1 Based on residual maturity and FX spot currency translation.
-Includes all debt issuance with contractual maturity greater than 13 months, excluding US Commercial Paper.
+Includes all debt issuance with contractual maturity greater than 370 days, excluding US Commercial Paper and Yankee Certificates of Deposit.
 Contractual maturity date for hybrids and callable subordinated instruments is the first scheduled conversion date or call date for the purposes of this disclosure.
-Perpetual sub-debt has been included in >FY19 maturity bucket.
+Perpetual sub-debt has been included in >FY20 maturity bucket.
 Maturities exclude securitisation amortisation.

 Key Capital Ratios

 |Key capital ratios (APRA Basel III) (%)||1H14||2H14||1H15|

 |Common equity tier 1 ratio

 Tier 2 capital